-In 2015, Matt attended the Bosyie Lowery Jazz Living Residency for his original compositions and was awarded in Down Beat Magazine for his arrangement of the jazz classic, “What A Wonderful World”.
+In 2015, Dwonszyk was accepted into the Bosyie Lowery Jazz Living Residency for his original compositions and was awarded in Down Beat Magazine for his arrangement of the jazz classic, “What A Wonderful World”.
 In 2018, Dwonszyk went on to record his debut record as a leader, entitled "Wonderful World", featuring the awarded arrangement as well as nine of his original compositions.
-The album features a wealth of talent, which is predominantly made up of former classmates from the previously noted Jackie McLean Institute of Jazz, including trumpeter Joshua Bruneau, saxophonist Jovan Alexandre, guitarist Andrew Renfroe, pianist Taber Gable, drummer Jonathan Barber and vocalist Shenel Johns.
-Matt was also able to include several elders, “Hartford legends” and world renowned musicians, such as trombonist Steve Davis, percussionist Ed Fast and percussionist Jorge Fuentes.
+He continues to perform and record with his group the "Dwonztet".

-In 2018, Matt toured through Russia apart of the Rainy Days Jazz Festival.
-In 2019, he toured through Canada with the Oleg Butman Trio and in 2020 he completed a west coast U.S tour with Jonathan Barber and Vision Ahead.
-Matt has performed at the NYC Winter Jazz Festival, BRIC Jazz festival, JVC Jazz Festival, the Jazz & Colors Festival at the Metropolitan Museum of Art, D.C Jazz Festival, the Kennedy Center, Ottawa Jazz Festival, Saskatoon Jazz Festival, Edmonton Jazz Festival, Litchfield Jazz Festival, Hartford Jazz Festival, Hartford Baby Grand Jazz Series, New Haven Jazz Festival and the Baikal Jazz Festival in Yakutsk, Siberia.
+In 2018, Dwonszyk toured through Russia apart of the Rainy Days Jazz Festival and in 2019 he toured through Canada with the Oleg Butman Trio.
+His last tour was in 2020 with Jonathan Barber and Vision Ahead through the West Coast of the U.S. Dwonszyk has performed at many well known festivals including the NYC Winter Jazz Festival, BRIC Jazz festival, Clifford Brown Festival, JVC Jazz Festival, the Jazz & Colors Festival at the Metropolitan Museum of Art, D.C Jazz Festival, the Kennedy Center, Ottawa Jazz Festival, Saskatoon Jazz Festival, Edmonton Jazz Festival, Litchfield Jazz Festival, Hartford Jazz Festival, Hartford Baby Grand Jazz Series, New Haven Jazz Festival and the Baikal Jazz Festival in Yakutsk, Siberia.

 "It has been my pleasure to work a great deal with Matt over the past few years not only in the classroom, but also on the bandstand with Ed Fast & Conga Bop, with pianist Don DePalma and vocalist Linda Ransom, and with my own quintet playing original compositions as well.
 Matt certainly has a very bright future.
 I am excited to hear where he and others of his generation take the music."